iishwarya1415/event_booking_app/README.md

 This project has been fully deployed and is available online:

 | 🖥️ **Frontend** (React) https://eventbookingapp-six.vercel.app/

 | 🛠 **Backend API** (Node.js) https://event-booking-app-gd8i.onrender.com

 | 🗄 **Database** (PostgreSQL) postgresql://eventbookingdb_user:N2Jypg5UqSxvap3opAhSXsak7eH73FCj@dpg-d003guqli9vc739gt01g-a.virginia-postgres.render.com/eventbookingdb

-> All components are live, and the app is accessible and functional in production.

 ---